-A minimal system requires a partition of around 4 gigabytes (GB).
+A minimal system requires a partition of around 6 gigabytes (GB).
 This is enough to store all the source tarballs and compile the packages.
 However, if the LFS system is intended to be the primary Linux system, additional software will probably be installed which will require additional space.
-A 10 GB partition is a reasonable size to provide for growth.
+A 20 GB partition is a reasonable size to provide for growth.
 The LFS system itself will not take up this much room.
-A large portion of this requirement is to provide sufficient free temporary storage.
-Compiling packages can require a lot of disk space which will be reclaimed after the package is installed.
+A large portion of this requirement is to provide sufficient free temporary storage as well as for adding additional capabilities after LFS is complete.
+Additionally, compiling packages can require a lot of disk space which will be reclaimed after the package is installed.